 This is the most effective way to prevent damage to your electrical system.
 Never attempt to open or modify a breaker panel yourself; installation must be performed by a licensed electrician to comply with code.

-What a Panel Surge Protection Covers:
+What Panel Surge Protection Covers:

 - HVAC systems